MattiKemp/Bee-Hackathon/README.md

 ## How we built it
 Our application is built on the Python Flask microframework, using the Bootstrap CSS Library.
-Most of the website is pure HTML/CSS/Javascript.
+Most of the website is pure HTML/CSS/Javascript while the game is written using phaser game framework.
 Playing the game utilizes the tie between these formats and allows for a smooth, educational experience.

 This is hosted on a personal linux machine using nginx and gunicorn.